OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 The test file, named `my-word-add-in-feature.test.js` is in a subfolder, relative to the location of the add-in code file.
 The following shows the contents of the file.
 Note that the top level property is `context`, a `ClientRequestContext` object, so the object that is being mocked is the parent of this property: a `Word` object.
 Note the following about this code:

 - When the `OfficeMockObject` constructor creates the final mock object, it will ensure that the child `ClientRequestContext` object has `sync` and `load` methods.
-- The `OfficeMockObject` constructor does *not* add a `run` method to the mock `Word` object, so it must be added explicitly in the seed object.
+- The `OfficeMockObject` constructor does *not* add a `run` function to the mock `Word` object, so it must be added explicitly in the seed object.
 - The `OfficeMockObject` constructor does *not* add all of the Word enum classes to the mock `Word` object, so the `InsertLocation.end` value that is referenced in the add-in method must be added explicitly in the seed object.
 - Because the Office JavaScript library isn't loaded in the node process, the `Word` object that is referenced in the add-in code must be declared and initialized.